 5. Surrender to God’s grace

 There are many stories in the Bible like Mephibosheth’s, which were part of Jesus’ genealogy.
 Dysfunctional homes and families, from which, in the future, the Savior of the world would emerge.
 And, today, I understand why Luke and Matthew presented Jesus’ genealogy and mentioned the dysfunctional families he had in his family tree.
-They say: God’s love for His creatures is so big that He sent His son so that he could be born in the middle of dysfunctional families with the mission of carrying on his own body the traumas, pain, insomnia, wounds and dysfunctional behaviors of the human family and nail them to the cross.
+They say: God’s love for His creatures is so great that He sent His son so that he could be born in the middle of dysfunctional families with the mission of carrying the traumas, pain, insomnia, wounds and dysfunctional behaviors of the human family on his own body and nail them to the cross.